ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/008-adding-zoom.md

 ## Host System Requirements

-- To use Ecamm Live's Zoom integration we recommend an iMac, Mac Studio, Mac Mini or MacBook Pro manufactured in 2020 or newer, and at least a 10 Mbps internet connection.
+- To use Ecamm Live's Zoom integration we recommend an iMac, Mac Studio, Mac Mini, Mac Studio, or MacBook Pro manufactured in 2020 or newer, and at least a 10 Mbps internet connection.

 - An [Ecamm Live Pro plan](https://appg2.ecamm.com/users/pricingplans) is required.